marcinnycz/pogodynka-tai/README.md

 developed using CSS.
 The application uses the open API provided by the OpenWeatherApp service.
 The project is hosted on the Heroku platform.

+In order to run the project locally, use the Flask run command.

 In order to connect to the OpenWeather API a key generated on the site must be provided in the .env file.
 A ReCaptcha SITE_KEY and SECRET_KEY must be provided in the .env file for user registration purposes.